Confessions of a Window Cleaner: Background

 Like the horror films of the 1970s, the film is set in the familiar urban landscape of Great Britain.
 Its contemporary horror films had largely abandoned the costume drama format of their predecessors and the "careful class distinctions" associated with earlier eras in favor of a contemporary setting.
 For example, Virgin Witch (1971) and House of Whipcord (1974) are partly set in a modeling agency, Dracula A.D.
 1972 (1972) and Frightmare (1974) in nightclubs, Dracula A.D.
 1972 and House of Whipcord in house parties, Frightmare in a travelling funfair, and House of Mortal Sin (1975) in an antique shop.
 The reason for the update in setting was that it allowed for depictions of socially mobile characters, rootless or transient.
 Adding variety to the social interactions and locations.
 A variety also embraced in Confessions.
 For similar reasons, other genres had started depicting people whose work required them to constantly travel, such as a salesman in O Lucky Man!
 (1973) and a truck driver in Alfie Darling (1975).
 Confessions manages this by placing Timmy in the fringes of the working world, and interacting with clients of varying backgrounds and eccentricities.

 There is a contrast in the film between the character of Timmy and the women with which he interacts.
 His mannerisms indicate nervousness, hesitancy, clumsiness, and insecurity.
 While they tend to have a self-confidence which he lacks, they are forceful and proactive sexual partners.
 Yet these confident women tend to be accessible.
 The ease with which their clothes are removed underline their availability to Timmy.
 All but Elizabeth, the "nice girl" whom he cannot really touch.
 Her clothes are not less revealing, her short skirts showcase her legs and seem to invite his touch.
 She consequently functions much as a temptress.
 Yet she does not allow him to touch her beyond a certain point, setting the boundaries in their relationship.
 It is Timmy's desire for this unobtainable young woman which serves as an important story arc for the film.

 Sue Harper and Justin Smith argue that the film can be seen as the initiation of a young man into a world of lustful women and adult sexual pleasure.
 The entire series of Confessions can be understood as a showcase for a simple notion, the notion that sexual freedom can be achieved by people of all classes and genders.

 Critical reception and impact

 Box office

 It has been called, "perhaps the best known and most successful British sex film" of the era, and was the top-grossing British film of 1974.
-In 1988 Guest said " the cheques which come from Columbia even now are unbelievable on the series, because it was sold to Home Box Office, sold all through America... the others [sequels] made money but Confessions of is the block buster, it made so much money when it came out here that Columbia for the first time anyone could remember here had to pay Corporation Tax."
+In 1988, Guest said: "the cheques, which come from Columbia even now, are unbelievable on the series, because it was sold to Home Box Office, sold all through America... the others [sequels] made money but Confessions of is the blockbuster, it made so much money when it came out here that Columbia for the first time anyone could remember here had to pay Corporation Tax".